Sunset collection

 The warmth of a red stoneware

-Because of its warm and soft color combinations it is especially nice on everyday ware like bowls, plates, cups and mugs.
-Especially this clay is my favorite to make tea ware – teapots and tea bowls where usually leave the outside unglazed bare clay and cover the inside with the light buff tone to reveal the beauty of tea.
+Because of its warm and soft color combinations this clay is particularly suitable for everyday ware, such as bowls, plates, cups and mugs.
+It also works well for tea ware, such as teapots and tea bowls.
+For these pieces, I usually leave the outside unglazed to show off the natural beauty of the clay and glaze the inside with the light buff tone to highlight the color of the tea.

 Ice crackle